orso081980/marina-di-concaverde-contenuti/content/en/services/excursions.md

 - **🏛️ A stroll through the archaeological park and giants' tombs**
   Discover the Nuragic history of Sardinia in a unique natural setting

-- **🍽️ Organized trips to central Sardinia**
-  Taste the strong flavors and authentic life of those who live these places

-- **🌆 Dinners in Porto Cervo's most renowned restaurants**
-  Evenings in the most exclusive Costa Smeralda clubs